 Any filmmaker with a short film of 15 minutes or less can participate in the film festival.
 Filmmakers must agree and register on our website, and submissions can be made via Film Freeway.
 Additional details about the festival will be available here, http://www.mcny.edu/filmfestival, via our Facebook™ page at “MCNY Annual Short Film Festival” or you can find a link from our website at www.mcny.edu.
 Additional information can also be obtained from the Media Management Program in the School for Business and by following us on Twitter @MCNYFilmFest or @MCNYMediaMBA.

 What are the criteria for your films?

-Outside of a time limit of 20 minutes, if you electronically upload your film you will be limited to 500MB submission.
-Beyond that, we are looking for creativity and quality short films that are consistent with and/or celebrate the theme of the festival.
+Outside of a time limit of 15 minutes, films must reflect and celebrate this year’s theme of the festival: New Beginnings.
 Keep in mind this is a school run event so excessive profanity, nudity, hate or violence inducing content will definitely not be selected to be screened.

 Who judges the films?

 The initial review is done by a jury panel comprised of other amateur filmmakers, MCNY Media Management MBA alumni and current Media Management MBA students.
 Once we narrow our search down, final sections will be made by our industry judges who each have expertise in the industry and will be on hand at Friday’s screening to view and announce top entries.

 Tell me more about the Metropolitan College of New York.